 “Ó M’Anam” (from my heart/soul) by Jim Murray released 3/17/17, St. Patrick’s Day:

 Official Promotional Video for Jim Murray’s upcoming Album Release, “Ó m’anam”:

-Jim now examines his Irish heritage and releases, his eighth record with the new CD, “Ó m’anam” (from my heart/soul) to be released 3/17/17 for St. Patrick’s Day.
+Jim now examines his Irish heritage and releases, his eighth record with the new CD, “Ó m’anam” (from my heart/soul) released 3/17/17 for St. Patrick’s Day with release parties in Killarney and Las Vegas.
 Jim is a musician who is passionate about his craft and his ancestry, conscientious about this music’s deep roots, diligent in his research, and bold enough to celebrate them with his versions on his own record.
 This CD is about two thirds traditional and one third more modern in a diverse mix of his favorite Irish songs that are extremely well-produced by CRAIG WILLIAMS of DR CAW Productions.